Coorilos Paulose

-Saint Coorilos Paulose of Panampady (Coorilos of Malankara), also known as Kochuparambil Thirumeni, or Panampady Thirumeni, was Malankara Metropolitan of the Malankara Syrian Orthodox Church in India from 1911 to 1917.
+Saint Coorilos Paulose of Panampady (Coorilos of Malankara), also known as Kochuparambil Thirumeni or Panampady Thirumeni, was a Syriac Orthodox bishop who served as the 17th Malankara Metropolitan of the Malankara Syriac Orthodox Church in India from 1911 until his death in 1917.
+He was canonized in 2008 by Ignatius Zakka I, the Syriac Orthodox Patriarch of Antioch and All the East.